Previewed 27 January 2018, Opened 6 February 2018, Closed 7 April 2018 at the Wyndham's Theatre in London

 "As the title suggests, don't expect a quick show.
 But done right, Eugene O'Neill's part-autobiographical 1941 masterpiece about a well-to-do family in the grip of its mother's drug abuse might be the most haunting play you will ever see.
 And with Lesley Manville as the morphine-addicted Mary, this revival has been done right.
 Richard Eyre's production is a slo-mo pummelling of the emotions.
 Set in the Tyrones' Connecticut summer house, it reveals a family initially in good spirits.
 Mary's grown-up sons James , a waster, and budding poet Edmund, tease their father pompous actor James, played by Jeremy Irons.
 It's been two months since Mary had a fix and the men in her life hope she may have kicked the habit that threatened their family.
 But her watchful older son James can see the coming relapse.
 When it arrives, it hits with the force of a hurricane...
 Manville brilliantly announces the return of the addict and departure of a mother when Mary's pretty patter switches to rage and resentment.
 A devastating family portrait follows, full of blame, forgiveness, love and finally tragic acceptance."
 The London Metro

-Long Day's Journey Into Night in London at the Wyndham's Theatre previewed from 27 January 2018, opened on 6 February 2018 and closes on 7 April 2018
+Long Day's Journey Into Night in London at the Wyndham's Theatre previewed from 27 January 2018, opened on 6 February 2018 and closed on 7 April 2018

 Long Day's Journey Into Night - David Suchet and Laurie Metcalf 2012